 Second, the data provide information about each ad’s content in the form of a video file for each unique creative or individual ad.

 CMAG gathers such data by using a market-based tracking system, deploying “Ad Detectors” in each media market in the U.S. In addition to all local advertising activity, these detectors track advertisements on the major national networks, as well as national cable networks.
 The system’s software recognizes the electronic seams between programming and advertising and identifies the “digital fingerprints” of specific advertisements.
 When the system does not recognize the fingerprints of a particular spot, the advertisement is captured and downloaded.
 Thereafter, the system automatically recognizes and logs that particular commercial wherever and whenever it airs.
 Studies that examine advertisers’ “buy sheets” obtained from television stations and compare them with this CMAG data find that the company’s system is highly reliable in tracking the universe of ads aired.

 In the 2008 election alone, CMAG detected over 900 different presidential spots for the primary and general election phase of the campaign, which ran over a million times around the country.
 If one adds U.S. House, U.S. Senate and gubernatorial races into the mix, there were over 6,000 unique ads aired in 2008 with almost 3 million ad airings.

 Coding the Ads

-The extensive battery of coding includes: the tone of the ad, whether the ad uses magic words, whether the favored candidate appears narrating the ad, what endorsements (if any) are mentioned, and what issues are discussed among others.
-Starting in 2010 due to the availability of ad video, the Wesleyan Media Project also coded for music and gender of the narrator in voiceovers.
+The extensive battery of coding includes: the tone of the ad, whether the ad uses magic words, whether the favored candidate appears narrating the ad, what endorsements (if any) are mentioned, music, gender of the narrator in voiceovers, and what issues are discussed among others.
 This extensive coding allows for the compilation of a massive database of the content of commercials and frequency of airing that can be used in a variety of ways by academics.